 The Master of Science program prepares students to assume responsibilities for the design, delivery, and evaluation of leisure services.
-Students may complete the degree on the Macomb and/or Quad Cities campus.
-In addition, the curriculum is designed to be flexible.
+Students are able to complete the MS in Recreation, Park and Tourism Administration on the Macomb campus, as well as being able to complete core courses and some electives via livestream and asynchronous course delivery at the Quad Cities campus and beyond.
 Students have the opportunity to choose among directed electives and the exit option that best positions them for their careers based on approval of their graduate committee.
 The RPTA department, Horn Field Campus, and partnering agencies work cooperatively to provide students with hands-on educational opportunities.